William Mitchell College of Law: Employment and cost of attendance

 According to William Mitchell's ABA-required employment disclosures, 59.1% of the Class of 2013 obtained full-time, long-term employment requiring a J.D.
 William Mitchell's Law School Transparency under-employment score is 19.1%, indicating the percentage of the Class of 2013 who are unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Tuition at William Mitchell for the 2014–2015 academic year is $38,620.
 The estimated cost of living provided by the school is $19,450.
 Assuming no tuition increases, a typical three-year course of study at William Mitchell therefore costs $174,210, or $58,070 per year.

 Profile and rankings

-William Mitchell's 2012 entering class has 260 students, 81% of whom attend full-time.
-The median undergraduate GPA is 3.38 and the median LSAT score is 155.
-51% of the class are men and 49% are women.
-13% list themselves as minorities.
-Total enrollment of 930 students made it one of the largest law schools in the Midwest.
+William Mitchell's 2012 entering class had 260 students, 81% of whom attended full-time.
+The median undergraduate GPA was 3.38 and the median LSAT score was 155.
+51% of the class were men and 49% were women.
+13% listed themselves as minorities.
+Total enrollment of 930 students made it one of the largest law schools in the Midwest at the time.

 In 2013, the school was unranked by U.S. News & World Report.
 The school's part-time program in 2010 was ranked 40th.
-The magazine has also consistently ranked the school's clinical program as one of the best.

-National Jurist ranks William Mitchell #12 overall among law schools for public interest.